KoxiPi/CPSC-368-Project/README.md

 1. Use SSH to connect to remote.students.cs.ubc.ca using your CWL ID.
 2. Upload 2 files in `sqlFile` folder to your SQL plus server.
 3. Login in your account to the SQL plus server.
-4. Query according to the SQL query command.
+4. Query according to the SQL query command in the file `SQLqueries.ipynb`.